Skip to main content

 Webhook payload

-Meter sends a POST request with this payload:
+Meter sends a POST request for both successful and failed jobs.
+Success payload:

 {